CSIRT-MU/Stream4Flow/applications/detection/ddos/README.md

 ## DDOS detection

 ###Description
-A method for detection of DoS/DDoS attacks based on an evaluation of the incoming/outgoing packet volume ratio and its variance to the long-time (long window) ratio.
+A method for detection of DoS/DDoS attacks based on an evaluation of the incoming/outgoing packet volume ratio and its variance to the long-time ratio.

 ###Usage:
 - General